You are here: / Home

 Refining of fuel cell waste heat

-The aim of the research project is the analysis of the possible applications of a fuel cell with recuperation in a rail vehicle.
+The aim of the research project is to analysis of the possible applications of a fuel cell with recuperation in a rail vehicle.
 The focus is recognition of recuperation potentials from the waste heat flows within the rail vehicle and there especially the fuel cell drive.
 The waste heat that cannot be used directly is to be converted into electrical energy.
-By partially substituting the driving energy for air conditioning systems (fans, refrigerant compressors), the range of the vehicles should be increased.
+The range of the vehicles is to be increased by partially substituting the drive energy for air-conditioning systems (fans, refrigerant compressors).

-- Cost ratio must be in relation to the range extension Basis of comparison H2 consumption of a fuel cell train without recuperation
+- Cost ratio must be in relation to range extension Basis of Comparison H2 consumption of a fuel cell train without recuperation.

-- No increased risk potential due to technology used
+- No increased hazard potential due to technology used

 Project Background / Motivation

-The current climate protecction targets and the resulting obligations to improve environmental compatibility and sustainability requirements must result in rethinking processes in all areas of life and work.
+The current climate protection targets and the resulting obligations to improve environmental compatibility and sustainability must result in rethinking processes in all areas of life and work.

-The expected ban on the combustion of fossil fuels is forcing development concepts based on electric drives.
+The expected ban on the burning of fossil fuels is forcing development concepts based on electric drives.
 One main problem is the storage of the energy source.
-There are concepts for using electrical energy storage devices (batteries, accumulators).
-Another way is to distribute electrical energy via overhead or underground lines.
+There are concepts for using electric energy storage devices (batteries, accumulators).
+Another way is to distribute energy via overhead or underground lines.
 However, this requires an existing infrastructure, which cannot be built economically in all areas.

-The detour via liquids with high energy densities, such as fuels (petrol, diesel, methanol) is currently the most used common route.
+The detour via liquids with high energy densities, such as fuels (gasoline, diesel, methanol) is currently the most used common route.

-Under these boundary conditions, a rail vehicle is to be developed which is to be used in regions that are oriented towards Northern or Central Europe with regard to geographical and climatic conditions.
+Under these boundary conditions, a rail vehicle is to be developed which is to be used in regions that are oriented towards northern or central Europe with regard to geographic and climatic conditions.
 It is to be used on lines that cannot be electrified in an economically viable way.

-The use of an ORC / Kalina process to convert waste heat into useful electrical energy in the rail vehicle represents a particular challenge, as only low efficiencies can be achieved at the usable temperature level.
+The use of an ORC / Kalina process to convert waste heat into useful electrical energy in rail vehicles represents a particular challenge, as only low efficiencies can be achieved at the usable temperature level.

 The aim of the project is to prove the usability of this technology.
 Thereby, economical aspects of application shall be considered.
-The increase of the range of a fuel cell powered rail vehicle, which is achieved by recuperation of the waste heat from the fuel cell, is to be demonstrated.
+The increase in the range of a fuel cell powered rail vehicle, which is achieved by recuperating the waste heat from the fuel cells, is to be demonstrated.